-The mobile app is far more simple than Binance’s desktop or web platforms all over Canada (well, not in Ontario after Dec 31, 2021).
+The mobile app is far more simple than Binance’s desktop or web platforms all over Canada.
 You can easily deposit, trade, and withdraw without the confusing options and features.

 If you’re a beginner or want to trade on Binance quickly, then we recommend using their app.

 This is the Binance dashboard on the web.

 The deposit button is pretty clear but when you click on it, there is no option to deposit CAD.
 Scroll down and you will see your portfolio, open orders and the cost of your trading fees.
 Remember, trading fees will vary from user to user depending on their level and how much BNB they hold.
 On the left, you have options to view your security, settings, and rewards.

 To purchase crypto, go to the top menu and click the buy button.
 Here you will have the option to pay with credit or debit cards, enter the P2P marketplace, or access the third-party payment processors.